 Months of entry

-The MSc Water Security and International Development degree interprets 'water security' in its broad political ecology and political economy sense.
-We believe that the hydrological cycle is intimately connected to critical global policy concerns: climate change, food trade and food security, energy security - and in turn to the international cooperation that affects human, community, regional and state security.
+This Master's degree interprets water security in its broad political ecology and political economy sense.
+We believe that the hydrological cycle is intimately connected to critical global policy concerns, climate change, food trade and food security, energy security and in turn to the international cooperation that affects human, community, regional and state security.

 Information for international students